ARENA-Instructor/ARENA-Instructor/README.md

-- 👋 Hi, I’m @ARENA-Instructor
+- 👋 Hi, I’m the @ARENA-Instructor
 - 👀 I’m interested in teaching Technology.
 - 🌱 I’m currently learning everything interesting.
 - 💞️ I’m looking to collaborate on other learning projects.